 With time, it is getting more and more obvious that Harold Ramis' shining time comedy "Groundhog Day" is a timeless classic.
 Namely, there are two kinds of great films – the one where you immediately realize its brilliance, and the other that you at first don’t “quite get”, yet something about that film remains in your subconsciousness, and you think about it for a long time, until something inside you makes you realize its power – “Groundhog Day” is the latter kind of great film; it comes slowly, but powerfully.
 The movie starts out as a simple comedy - weatherman Phil (Bill Murray) is doing a television weather forecast with these words: "...Out in California, they're gonna have some warm weather tomorrow, gang wars, and some *very* overpriced real estate.
 Up in the Pacific Northwest, as you can see, they're gonna have some very, very tall trees", while he turns towards the map of the USA and "puffs" the clouds on the screen to the east coast; while producer Rita (sweet Andie MacDowell) jokes around with her "transparent" blue jacket in front of the blue screen, that is not registered on the screen - but with time it becomes a pure philosophy, a symbolical essay about our daily routine in life.
 It's really clever how Ramis and screenwriter Danny Rubin at first "deceive" the audience that the events of the "first day" of Groundhog Day in Punxsutawney are handled too fast, almost superficially, since the time loop just repeats them again and again, offering time to elaborate on the events and characters, and even a chance to direct same scenes in different ways and different perspectives.

-Winner of a BAFTA for best screenplay, it is about the imprisoned human spirit crying for a change, a difference.
+It is about the imprisoned human spirit crying for a change, a difference.
 In it, Phil becomes an individual, the only person on Earth that has self-consciousness.
 At that moment all other characters just became puppets who repeat the same things again and again.
-You can also regard it as an allegory of Totalitarian regimes (Phil is the only person who does something different than the others, who are all "controlled" by the unknown force to do everything again and again).
 Plus the explanation for the mysterious time distortion is never given: it's shown more like something as natural as the weather, something that just happened and remained "outside" our reason.
 In the scene where Phil tells Rita: "I hope you'll remember all those great moments we had", but she of course doesn't have a clue since her memory is erased every new day, the authors are also telling something about transience and how thousands of beautiful moments were forgotten with time.
-As the protagonist now has plenty of time, relieved of everyday job and obligations, he takes his own time to finally explore some hobbies he always wanted to, from reading poetry up to making ice sculptures.
-Actually, the story becomes an ode to Buddhism and Karma, since it shows suffering repeating again and again, until there's a change from within a person - Phil at first hates the town, but at a closer look, he discovers how many amazing people live there and then decides to make friends with them.
-As he does, he finds happiness and enlightenment.
-The Myth of Sisyphus is mirrored in the story, while the authors masterfully exploit all the rich possibilities of the concept - especially brilliant is the long trial-error date between Phil and Rita.
-Anyone who was ever on a date will have a blast with that sequence where he makes a goof in trying to charm her, but just "corrects" it the following day by "conveniently" ordering the same drink as her, making a prayer for peace and knowing French, which she studied.
+It is remarkable how the movie mirrors some basic truths about life, mostly about the emptiness due to routine, and how people can find a meaning in art, literature, music, poetry, as well as in reaching out to people and bonding with them.
+Actually, the story becomes an ode to Buddhism and Karma, since it shows suffering repeating again and again, until there is a change from within a person - Phil at first hates the town, but at a closer look, he discovers how many amazing people live there and then decides to make friends with them.
+The Myth of Sisyphus is mirrored in the story, while the authors masterfully exploit all the rich possibilities of the concept - especially brilliant is the long trial-error date between Phil and Rita in the sequence where he makes a goof in trying to charm her, but just "corrects" it the following day by "conveniently" ordering the same drink as her, making a prayer for peace and reciting French, which she studied.
 This is not just an ordinary mainstream film, but a tale about one of the hardest things in life: turning adversity into advantage.
-In the finale, even though the anomaly disappears, its has a lasting effect: Phil has learned how to resolve problems for the rest of his life, and how to live.
+In the finale, even though the anomaly disappears, its has a lasting effect: Phil has learned how to resolve problems for the rest of his life, and found his inner peace.
 All these are the reasons why many enjoy this quiet masterpiece about awakened spirituality.